Second-dose skippers: Why people are not getting their second COVID-19 vaccine and why ‘you definitely need both doses’

 While the Pfizer and Moderna COVID vaccines are around 94% effective from hospitalization.
 They are less effective if you don’t complete the two doses.

-“We don’t have data you might be protected for a little while but you’re not going to be fully protected.”
+“We don’t have data you might be protected for a little while but you’re not going to be fully protected,” Roper said.

 “You definitely need both doses don’t stop at one,” she said.